-- Save often and pace yourself to finish within the time allowed.
+- Save often and pace yourself to finish within the allotted time.

-I lost power or was kicked out of the exam.
+I lost power or an exam closed before I was done.
 What do I do?

 If the exam time has not expired you can go back into the exam and continue taking it.
-You work will be saved up to the last item saved.
-If the time has expired, call 269 471 6566, or email email@example.com to have the exam reset.
+Your work will be saved up to the last item saved.
+If the time has expired, call (269) 471-6566, or email firstname.lastname@example.org to have the exam reset.
 An expired exam cannot be reopened to finish.
 It must be retaken.